 What is the food like?

-In the Middle & High School, we offer a variety of nutritious foods at each meal to appeal to all teenagers.
-Breakfast, lunch and dinner are served in our dining room where a salad bar, fresh fruit and homemade soups are options in addition to the main meal.
+In middle and high School, we offer a variety of nutritious foods at each meal to appeal to all teenagers.
+Breakfast, lunch, and dinner are served in our dining room, where a salad bar, fresh fruit, and homemade soups are options in addition to the main meal.

-In the GROW transition program, students prepare their own individual breakfast, eat lunch on campus in Hunter Commons and prepare dinner as a small group in their dormitory.
+In the GROW transition program, students prepare their own individual breakfasts, eat lunch on campus in Hunter Commons, and prepare dinner as a small group in their dormitories.

 Should I bring a cell phone?

-We encourage you to stay in touch with your family during your overnight visit.
-Cell phones are allowed on campus but are not to be used during the school day.
-There will be scheduled times for you to call or text your family.
+We encourage you to stay in touch with your family during your visit.
+Cell phones are allowed on campus but must be kept in the student's backpack or coat pocket and shut off during the school day (this does not apply to GROW visitors).
+There will be time scheduled for calls home for middle, high school, and GROW students.

 Will I have homework?